CS222-UIUC/main-project-assignmate/README.md

 This project is a comprehensive web application developed using Django, aimed at streamlining various functionalities such as email management, web scraping, and seamless integration with external services like Canvas.
 The application is meticulously organized into multiple apps, each dedicated to a specific feature, promoting modularity and simplifying maintenance.
 By leveraging Django's robust framework, the project ensures scalability, security, and ease of development, making it an ideal solution for managing complex workflows and integrations.
 ## Features

-- **Email Management**: Automates the process of sending, receiving, and organizing emails, ensuring efficient communication.
 - **Web Scraping**: Utilizes Selenium to extract data from various websites, enabling data collection and analysis.
 - **Canvas Integration**: Seamlessly connects with Canvas LMS to manage courses, assignments, and grades, enhancing the educational experience.
 - **User Authentication**: Implements secure user authentication using OAuth2, providing a safe and user-friendly login experience.
-- **Task Scheduling**: Schedules and automates repetitive tasks, improving productivity and reducing manual effort.

-## Contribution Guidelines

-We welcome contributions from the community!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix:
-    ```sh
-    git checkout -b feature-name
-    ```
-3. Make your changes and commit them with clear and concise messages.
-4. Push your changes to your forked repository:
-    ```sh
-    git push origin feature-name
-    ```
-5. Open a pull request to the main repository, describing your changes in detail.

-## Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository.
-We will do our best to assist you promptly.

-## Acknowledgements

-We would like to thank all the contributors and the open-source community for their invaluable support and contributions to this project.

 ## Requirements